HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_shs_on_csm_14_or_newer.md

 # Install SHS on CSM release 1.4 or newer - Install and Upgrade Framework

+You can use IUF to automate installation or upgrading SHS.

 The Slingshot Host Software (SHS) distribution provides firmware, diagnostics, and the network software stack for hosts which communicate using the Slingshot network.

 The Install and Upgrade Framework (IUF) provides commands which install, upgrade and deploy products on systems managed by CSM.
 IUF capabilities are described in detail in the [IUF section](https://cray-hpe.github.io/docs-csm/en-14/operations/iuf/iuf/) of the [Cray System Management Documentation](https://cray-hpe.github.io/docs-csm/).
 The initial install and upgrade workflows described in the [HPE Cray EX System Software Stack Installation and Upgrade Guide for CSM (S-8052)](https://www.hpe.com/support/ex-S-8052) detail when and how to use IUF with a new release of SHS or any other HPE Cray EX product.